 - Applicants must apply for campus scholarships by December 15th to be considered for a PLTW Scholarship.
 Please visit Myzou to apply.

-- Applicant must have outstanding academic credentials with a minimum Composite and Math ACT scores of 28.
+- Applicant must have outstanding academic credentials with a minimum score of 26 for both ACT Composite and Math.

 - For students admitted without GPA and ACT/SAT scores, awards will be decided on a case-by-case basis.